 Human development is inextricably linked to energy consumption - a trend that is expected to persist.
 The world's population is set to increase from 8.1 billion in 2023 to 9.8 billion in 2050.
 Yet, the 21% increase in population is overshadowed by the associated 39% energy demand^[1] increase from 94.6 billion barrels of oil equivalent (BBOE) to 131 BBOE.
 The much higher increase in energy demand affirms the strong relationship between energy and development.
 Total energy demand continues to grow globally due to population growth and the development demands of middle-income countries.
-Also, instead of a reduction in energy use in high-income countries, the energy demand for more data centres, artificial intelligence (AI) and cryptocurrency is expected to double by 2026 from 2% of global demand in 2022.
+The Electricity 2025 forecast from the International Energy Agency (IEA) is that electricity demand is growing at close to 4% annually through 2027 driven by growing use of electricity for industrial production, increased demand for air conditioning; accelerating electrification, led by the transport sector, and the rapid expansion of AI and data centres.